 Volusion comes with 11 free templates and 36 paid ones ($180 per theme).
 They are modern and responsive.
 If none of them suit you, another option is to buy a custom one from their design team (or third party freelancers).

 We like the look of the themes, but changing a template isn’t as straightforward as with Shopify.
 And we find you’ll often need to make minimal changes to the store code to suit your preferences.

 Shopify’s theme editor is excellent.
 General style settings are easy to implement.
 It’s easy to move page sections, add new ones or create navigation menus.
-The theme selection is also good, with 10 free ones and around 50 premium options (same price averages as Volusion).
+The template selection is also good, with a number of free themes and 50 premium options (same price averages as Volusion).

 Winner: Looks-wise, it’s a matter of preference.
 But in terms of flexibility, Shopify has our vote.

 Volusion makes it easy to create an unlimited amount of option categories and variants such as sizes or colors.
 You can also add product titles, description, images and Youtube video embeds.
 A good plus is that product reviews come out of the box.

 Adding produts to Shopify

 Shopify also lets you edit titles and descriptions, but no video for some themes.
 The picture display looks really good, though, thanks their smooth zooming carousel.
 Two downsides: product reviews need to be added via an app (free) and you are limited to 3 product variants.

 Winner: Volusion just gives you more options out of the box, including unlimited product variants.